launchdarkly-labs/ld-gh-actions-jira/README.md

 - Parses Jira issue keys from PR branch names and titles
 - Adds the Jira issue key to the PR title if not already present
-- Comments on the PR with a link to the Jira issue and its summary
+- Comments on the PR with a link to the Jira issue, its summary, and description

 ## Setup